lord-cosmos/elixir_projects/Elixir.md

 In Elixir, the `\\` operator within function parameters is used to set default values.
 I love Erlang.

+Concurrency:
+Processes in the Erlang VM are lightweight and run across all CPUs.
+While they may seem like native threads, they’re simpler and it’s not uncommon to have thousands of concurrent processes in an Elixir application.

 Advanced Elixir :